LovesTha/LovesTha.github.io/_posts/2015-09-07-edric-token-master.markdown

 Which I rushed over to [Puca Trade][7], have you checked out my [series on using Puca Trade][8], and added them to my want list and they were all quickly on their way to me.
+Unfortunately they were on their way from Japan so they haven't arrived yet.

+Apparently that didn't matter, the deck was quiet powerful as built:

 ## Spells